-If your router doesn't boot up, it's Status LED blinks constantly, the device reboots cyclically, the built-in network switch or Wi-Fi module stops working, there may be a router OS failure.
+If your router doesn't boot up, its Status LED blinks constantly, the device reboots cyclically, the built-in network switch or Wi-Fi module stops working, there may be a router's OS failure.
 Try using the Keenetic Recovery Utility to restore the device by yourself.

 This utility is designed to work on Windows computers and supports the latest Keenetic models:

 - N-1110, KN-1111

 Download the Keenetic Recovery Utility specific to your model (the exact model name can be found on the case's back label).
 The utility can be downloaded from the Download Center.

 NOTE: Important!
 For the utility to work correctly, you must temporarily disable Windows Firewall and any antivirus software on your computer while the KeeneticOS is being restored, as they can block the program's operation.
 For example, in Windows 10, go to 'Control Panel' > 'System and Security' > 'Windows Defender Firewall', click 'Turn off Windows Defender Firewall' and disable the firewall:

 To run the utility, first, unzip the zip archive and then run the krutil.exe file.

 1. Switch off the router and disconnect all network cables from it.